 1. CAPTAIN COOL SEALS THE DEAL

 A World Cup on the line, 35,000 screaming fans crammed into the Wankhede, another 135 million Indians watching at home, not to mention many millions more around the world, and the hopes of the nation rest on your shoulders.
 No pressure, MS. With India stuttering in their chase of 275, their out-of-nick captain decides to promote himself to No.5.
-“Something in me said I should go,” Dhoni later told AOC.
+“Something in me said I should go,” Dhoni later said.
 “I knew in my heart it was justified and felt that the team trusted me.”
 That trust was repaid as Dhoni produced a nerveless 91*, thumping Nuwan Kulasekara over long-on to seal the win with a six that rang out across the world.